Sunxkissed/Sunxkissed.github.io/_pages/about.md

 </div>

 # 💬 Project Skills
 I am adept at developing various deep learning algorithms using PyTorch.
-Specifically, I am proficient in various applications of Graph Neural Networks, including node-level, edge-level, graph-level, and spatio-temporal graph modeling.
-Additionally, I have successfully reproduced models such as FourCastNet, GraphCast and MeshGraphNet.
+Specifically, I am proficient in various applications of graph neural networks and spatio-temporal architectures.
+Also, I am highly interested in diverse neural operators for fluid dynamics modeling.

 # 📖 Educations
 - *2022.09 - present*, Master student, University of Science and Technology of China.